aboudoux/systemHell/README.md

 # systemHell

-A framework to create easy testable and configurable Windows Daemons
+SystemHell is a simple framework which provide you the possibility to make very quickly some Windows services easly testable and configurable.